bengal865/2425-python/variables-data-types/instructions2.md

 ## General Specifications

-- Add a comment block
+- Add a comment block to your script
 ```python
 # Abraham Lincoln
 # 24 MAR 20XX